 The Company's liquor products are packaged in glass bottles, majority of which are manufactured by San Miguel Yamamura Packaging Corporation ("SMYPC"), an SMC subsidiary.
 Glass bottles account for a significant portion of the cost of goods sold for the Company's liquor products.
-The cost is managed by maintaining a network of washed second-hand territorial bottle suppliers across the country who retrieve the bottles from the market for the Company.
-Due to the intensified retrieval programs, second-hand bottles account for 68% of total bottle used in 2017.
+The cost is managed by maintaining a network of second-hand territorial bottle suppliers (TBS) across the country through San Miguel Shipping and Lighterage Corporation.
+These TBS retrieve, sort and pre-wash the bottles from the market for the Company.
+Upon acceptance in the production plants, the bottles further undergo stringent quality inspection protocols to monitor and address safety concerns in the use recycled bottles.
+Due to the intensified retrieval programs, second-hand bottles account for 68% of total bottle used in 2018.